power-assert-js/espower-loader/README.md

 For mocha, Just add `--require` option.

-    $ mocha --require ./enable-power-assert test/some_test_using_powerassert.js
+    $ mocha --require ./path/to/enable-power-assert test/some_test_using_powerassert.js

-where `enable-power-assert.js` in current directory is,
+where `enable-power-assert.js` somewhere in your project is,

 ```javascript
 require('espower-loader')({